-1. Introduction
+Introduction

-From 2003-2005, the Institute of Physics (IOP) ran a successful "Women in University Physics Departments Site Visit Scheme" to address the recommendations of the International+Perceptions of UK Research in Physics and Astronomy report (2000) [1] that a special focus to attract and retain women in physics was needed from the very early stages onward.
-The site-visit scheme involved visiting 16 physics departments in the UK and Ireland to provide a constructive and broad assessment of their gender friendliness, producing a confidential report for each department and an overall report outlining best practice for the sector [2].
-As a result of the site-visit report, the IOP developed Project Juno, building on the best practice identified, to provide recognition and reward to physics departments that were making progress to address the under-representation of women at all levels in university physics.
+From 2003-2005, the Institute of Physics (IoP) ran a successful "Women in University Physics Departments Site Visit Scheme" to address the recommendations of the International Perceptions of UK Research in Physics and Astronomy report (2000) [1] that a special focus to attract and retain women in physics was needed from the very early stages onward.
+The site visit scheme involved visiting 16 physics departments in the UK and Ireland to provide a constructive and broad assessment of their gender friendliness, producing a confidential report for each department and an overall report outlining best practice for the sector [2].
+As a result of the site visit report, the IoP developed Project Juno, building on the best practice identified by the site visits, to provide recognition and reward to physics departments that were making progress to address the under-representation of women at all levels in university physics.

-Project Juno was launched by the IOP in 2007 and the first awards were made in 2008.
+Project Juno was launched by the Institute in 2007 and the first awards were made in 2008.
 The scheme was officially evaluated in 2013 [3].
 Since its inception, the remit of the scheme has widened to encompass gender equality and to attract organisations outside of physics academia.
-In 2017, the principles will be extended to include harassment and bullying.

-Project Juno is complementary to the UK Equality Challenge Unit (ECU) Athena SWAN Charter [4], originally established to recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) in higher education and research.
-The Juno Practitioner and Champion awards are reciprocal with Athena SWAN Bronze and Silver respectively, and once a physics department achieves Juno Champion, they are encouraged and supported to work towards Athena SWAN Gold [5].
+Project Juno is complementary to the UK Equality Challenge Unit (ECU) Athena SWAN Charter [4], which was originally established to recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) in higher education and research.
+The Juno Practitioner and Champion awards are reciprocal with Athena SWAN Bronze and Silver, respectively, and once a physics department achieves Juno Champion, they are encouraged and supported to work towards Athena SWAN Gold [5].

-One of the main avenues of support for departments that differs from the Athena SWAN framework, is the advice and guidance provided by the IOP and the Juno Assessment Panel at every step of the journey, from Supporter to Champion.
-Departments have the opportunity to discuss issues with the IOP diversity team and panel members, have informal visits, and they can be buddied or mentored by nearby Champion departments.
+One of the main avenues of support for departments that differs from the Athena SWAN framework, is the advice and guidance provided by the Institute and the Juno Assessment Panel at every step of the journey, from Supporter to Champion ("Juno is run by physicists for physicists").
+Departments have the opportunity to discuss issues with the Institute diversity team and panel members, have informal visits, and they can be buddied or mentored by nearby Champion departments.
 Therefore, Juno, is more than an awards scheme, but acts as a peer support network for physicists wishing to address gender equality.

-2. The Five Principles of Juno
+The Six Principles of Juno

-The five principles were developed to encompass all aspects of working life in an academic department in physics:
+Originally five Juno principles were developed to encompass all aspects of working life in an academic department in physics; a sixth principle, to include harassment and bullying, was introduced in 2017.
+The six principles are:

-- 1. A robust organisational framework to deliver equality of opportunity and reward - 2.
-Appointment and selection processes and procedures that encourage men and women to apply for academic posts at all levels - 3.
-Departmental structures and systems which support and encourage the career progression and promotion of all staff and enable men and women to progress and continue in their careers - 4.
-Departmental organisation, structure, management arrangements and culture that are open, inclusive and transparent and encourage the participation of all staff - 5.
-Flexible approaches and provisions that enable individuals to optimise their contribution to their department, institution and to SET
+Principle 1: A robust organisational framework to deliver equality of opportunity and reward.

+Principle 2: Appointment and selection processes and procedures that encourage men and women to apply for academic posts at all levels.

+Principle 3: Departmental structures and systems which support and encourage the career progression and promotion of all staff and enable men and women to progress and continue in their careers.

-Project Juno by IOP Marcella Bona
+Principle 4: Departmental organisation, structure, management arrangements and culture that are open, inclusive and transparent and encourage the participation of all staff.

+Principle 5: Flexible approaches and provisions that enable individuals, at all career and life stages, to optimise their contribution to their department, institution and to SET.

+Principle 6: An environment where professional conduct is embedded into departmental culture and behaviour.

-More detail on the principles can be found in the guidance provided for departments, the Project Juno Code of Practice [6].
+More detail on the principles, including the sub-principles, can be found in the guidance provided for departments, the Project Juno Code of Practice [6].

-3. The Juno Assessment Panel and the Awards
+The Juno Assessment Panel and the Awards